ARM-software/MDK-Middleware/Test/Network/netio/README.md

 >   to process all data in real time, so it is normal for some packets to be dropped,
 >   especially during the UDP receive test.
 > - The standard clib function **memcpy** used in the GCC variant is not optimized
 >   and uses byte copies.
-Therefore, the application spends most of the CPU time in this
->   function during the test.
-This is the main reason why the results are not as good
+This is the main reason why the results are better with
->   when compiled with the GCC compiler.
+>   the ARM Compiler 6, which uses an optimized **memcpy** function.